 Legal online NFL betting is finally here.
 Since New Jersey won its long-running court case to legalize sports betting in mid-2018, multiple states have joined the party with legislation of their own to legalize, regulate and tax in-person and online sports betting.

-Licensed NFL Betting Sites in the USA
+Licensed NFL Betting Sites

 If the NFL and sports betting were a Facebook couple, there is no doubt their relationship status would be listed as “it’s complicated.”
 It is proven that sports betting increases viewer engagement, which is good for the NFL and its advertisers but at the same time, the league has for years expressed fears that legal betting would open the sport to the risk of corruption.